 Some newbie marketers mistakenly think the bulk of their sales will come from selling ad space on their blog.
 They start out using systems they set up where ads are displayed by companies on a regular rotation and move up to taking orders from people who want to put a specific ad in a space on their blog.

-Using an ad system is a way to earn a little bit, but until your blog gets widely popular, it will not be enough to support you financially.
+Using an ad system is a way to earn a little bit, but it will not be enough to support you financially until your blog gets widely popular.
 It also depends on the niche that you are in, so if ad revenue is the business model you are considering, think about that, too.

 There are many areas where you can sell or rent space on your blog.
 Right below the header image is a premier spot.
 If your blog is popular in a niche, they will want this prime spot so that their banner ad gets noticed.

 Another area in the sidebar of your blog.
-The higher spots will be worth more to the person renting space than the lower parts of the sidebar.
+The higher spots will be worth more to the person renting space than the sidebar’s lower parts.
 But this is a space where you normally could have your own opt-in and promotions.

 Some people will want to rent space out by purchasing an entire blog post – either written by you to promote them or written by them, submitted for approval and placed on your blog by you for a fee.

 You can also rent out solo ads to your subscribers.
-This is a risky business because you are not fully vetting the person purchasing an ad going out to your list.
-You are also not making as much money on it as you would if it were a direct affiliate promotion.
+This is a risky business because you do not fully vet the person purchasing an ad going out to your list.
+You are also not making as much money as you would if it were a direct affiliate promotion.